 Think semi-formal – classic, feminine, like what you would wear to church or an important business special event.
 When in doubt, err on the side of conservative.

 A dress is a perfect choice.
-Timeless silhouettes work well, such as sheath dress, shift dress, wrap dress or fit and flare.
+Timeless silhouettes work well, such as sheath dress, shift, wrap, or fit and flare dress.
 This is not the time to experiment with unusual cuts and funky clothing.
 A pretty skirt worn with a silky blouse and cardigan/jacket can also look lovely.

 2. Don’t Be Afraid of Color

-A graduation is a happy event, so wearing color is very appropriate.
-Try a cheery color or a soft pastel, if the graduation is in spring or summer.
+A graduation is a happy event, so wearing something colorful is very appropriate.
+Try a cheery color or a soft pastel if the graduation is in spring or summer.
 Blue is always lovely; soft pinks, peaches are popular too and work well to enhance your skin tone in photos.
 In the fall and winter, classic fall colors like burgundy, teal, plum, or jewel tones like sapphire or emerald look very rich and classy.

 Neutral shades like navy, taupe, and ivory look are beautiful to wear year-round if you prefer a quieter, conservative look.
 Some women wear all black; I wouldn’t recommend it unless it is mixed with another color or is part of a print.
 Black can look harsh and wash you out over 40.
 And since graduation gowns are black, in photos, you can fade into your child’s graduation gown.
 If you are going to wear all black, navy is a livelier color, but just as chic as black.

 Other colors to steer clear of?
 Neons, metallics, or unusual of the moment colors or color combinations that are too attention-grabbing or will also look dated in a few years.